Tairovik/personal-site/content/pages/portfolio/project-7.md

   - content: >
       Going for the colors which we chose for our palette, represent the same values which are mentioned in our logo designing process -  the trust, safety, sovereignty, strategy & wealth.

-      The typography is composed of the sleek looking Open Sans which we use across  and the Trirong serif font as a Header choice.
+      A timeless combination between a Serif & Sans Serif typography - we're going for the sleek looking Open Sans and the Trirong serif font.
     type: text_section
   - image_alt: RCCP Web Design
     width: wide